Compute

 • Basic safety authentication:

-Spark Core and Spark SQL programs needs only the basic safety authentication codes because both of them do not need to access the HBase or ZooKeeper.
-Add the following codes in the program, and configure the safety authentication parameter as required.
+Spark Core and Spark SQL programs require only basic safety authentication codes since they do not need to access HBase or ZooKeeper.
+Add the following codes in the program and configure the safety authentication parameter as needed:

 String userPrincipal = "sparkuser";